slipstream/SlipStreamDocumentation/docs/administrator_guide/authentication.rst

 Each available authentication method is associated with a "Session Template" resource.
-You must create one that will use the OIDC protocol with Keycloak.
-A JSON representation of the Session Template resource looks like the following:
+You must create one that will use the OIDC protocol with Keycloak (or another compatible OIDC identity provider).
+A JSON representation of the Session Template resource looks like the
+following:

 .. code-block:: json